 Use Your Arms

 You can add aerobic exercises using both your arms and legs to get a workout for your whole body.
 Since you’re already working your lower body during your walk, adding in some upper body exercises can help work the entire body.
-A simple upper body exercise involves focusing on swinging your arms as you walk.
+A simple upper body exercise involves “power walking,” or focusing on swinging your arms as you walk.
 Bend at the elbows and swing your arms purposefully as you stride forward.
 Don’t swing so hard that it throws off your form or balance though.
 Sometimes simply focusing on your arms can increase the work they’re doing.

 You can also try adding hiking poles to get some weight and resistance in your upper body as you walk.
 If you’re a bit more experienced, you can try adding in more intense upper body exercises during breaks in your walk.
 Every little bit of activity helps!